What does the Bible say about verbal abuse?

 God’s desire is that we “encourage one another and build each other up” (1 Thessalonians 5:11) and that we “do not let any unwholesome talk come out of [our] mouths, but only what is helpful for building others up according to their needs” (Ephesians 4:29).
 God intends that our words and our relationships be healthy and life giving.
 Keep in mind, God created the universe with His Word (Genesis 1:3, 6, 9, 11, 14, 20, 24) and Jesus Himself is called the Word of God (John 1:1, 14).
 His desire is that we recognize the power our words carry and use them as He would.

-Recommended Resources: Love Isn't Supposed to Hurt by Christi Paul and Logos Bible Software.
+Recommended Resource: Love Isn't Supposed to Hurt by Christi Paul

 What does the Bible say about abuse?